 Disclaimer: Some of the highlighted links within this post are affiliate links.
 This means if you click on them and make a purchase I might earn a small commission at no additional cost to you.
 These commissions, although small, do nonetheless help towards paying the costs associated with running this website.
-In addition, I hope that many of these affiliate links may prove useful to you in planning your future travel experiences
+For further information please see our privacy policy and cookie policy.
+In addition if you wish to ensure that your personal information is not passed on to third party advertisers you can request that via our Do Not Sell or Share My Personal Information page.

 Overview